Clauses and Phrases of Manner

 ESL As If and As Though Game - Grammar and Speaking: Matching, Forming Sentences, Controlled Practice - Group Work

-ESL As If and As Though Game - Grammar and Speaking: Matching, Forming Sentences from Prompts, Controlled Practice - Group Work In this rewarding as if and as though game, students practice forming sentences using 'as if' and 'as though' with the present simple and present continuous.
+ESL As If and As Though Game - Grammar and Speaking: Matching, Forming Sentences from Prompts, Controlled Practice - Group Work In this free 'as if' and 'as though' game, students practice forming sentences using 'as if' and 'as though' with the present simple and present continuous.
 The first student turns over the top situation card, reads it to the group, and then lays it face-up on the table.
 Next, all the students look at their cards and try to find the matching sentence prompt.
 The student with the matching card then uses the prompt to make an 'as if' or 'as though' sentence that refers to the situation, e.g. for the situation 'You're ready to leave for work, but your car won't start', the matching prompt would be 'It seems as if the battery is dead.'
 If everyone in the group agrees that the sentence corresponds to the situation and is grammatically correct, the two cards are removed from the game.
 If the sentence isn't grammatically correct, the situation card is placed at the bottom of the pile.
 If the sentence doesn't correspond to the situation, another student can try to answer.
 The second student then turns over the next situation card, and so on.
 The first student to get rid of all their sentence prompt cards wins the game.
 Afterwards, check the answers by eliciting the matching card for each situation and the corresponding 'as if' or 'as though' sentence.

 It looks as if I'm going to win